GCSE – MATHEMATICS

 • Only pupils who have completed and achieved highly in Modules M4 and M8 by the end of Year 12 will be considered for AS/A2 Level Mathematics at Post 16.

-GCSE Mathematics students who achieved full marks in Summer 2023
+GCSE Mathematics students who achieved full marks in Summer 2024

 GCSE Further Mathematics

-GCSE Further Mathematics is currently offered to a selected group of Year 11 students who exhibit considerable strength in the initial months of their GCSE Mathematics study.
+GCSE Further Mathematics may be offered to a selected group of Year 11 students who exhibit considerable strength in the initial months of their GCSE Mathematics study.
 The Further Mathematics classes operate as ‘twilight’ classes, two evenings per week, after school.
 The taught programme begins midway through Year 11 and continues throughout Year 12.
 This programme affords students the opportunity of accessing a 10th GCSE.
 Again, the programme delivered is the CEA Specification for GCSE Further Mathematics.
 Assessment is all at the end of Year 12 – 3 written components; Pure Maths (2 hrs), Mechanics (1 hr) and Statistics (1 hr).

 For more detailed information on the Specification, Content or Exam Papers click on the link below: